Atypical pneumonia

 Atypical pneumonia, also known as walking pneumonia, is any type of pneumonia not caused by one of the pathogens most commonly associated with the disease.
 Its clinical presentation contrasts to that of "typical" pneumonia.
 A variety of microorganisms can cause it.
 When it develops independently from another disease, it is called primary atypical pneumonia (PAP).

 The term was introduced in the 1930s and was contrasted with the bacterial pneumonia caused by Streptococcus pneumoniae, at that time the best known and most commonly occurring form of pneumonia.
-The distinction was historically considered important, as it differentiated those more likely to present with "typical" respiratory symptoms and lobar pneumonia from those more likely to present with "atypical" generalized symptoms (such as fever, headache, sweating and myalgia) and bronchopneumonia.
+The distinction was historically considered important, as it differentiated those more likely to present with "typical" respiratory symptoms and lobar pneumonia from those more likely to present with "atypical" generalized symptoms (such as fever, headache, coughing (with or without sputum), sweating and myalgia) and bronchopneumonia.

 Signs and symptoms

 Usually, the atypical causes also involve atypical symptoms: